-A few years ago, former president George Bush referred to Africa as a "country" on CNN instead of a "continent".
+Former president George Bush once referred to Africa as a "country" instead of a "continent".
 Of course it was a slip of tongue which he immediately corrected.
 Africa is not a country but a continent of about 55 different countries.
 Africa is the second largest continent in the world today in terms of land mass and population size.

-In other words, Africa is like a whole world on its own.
+Africa is like a whole world on its own.
 There are people of all colors in Africa.
-There are people of all races in Africa.
+There are people of all races.
 There are several religious and cultural groups.
 There are several clans and ethnic groups.
 There are several countries and several borders.
 There are several languages both foreign and local.
 There are several mountains, rivers, plants, animals, etc. and to sum it up, Africa is a whole world on its own.

 Don't just go to Africa.
 Before you go, you must make sure you know which country you are going to and what you are going there to do.
 There are friendly countries like Morocco, Senegal, Mali, Burkina Faso, etc. you can visit all year round.
 Although countries like Ghana do not have much wildlife compared to other African countries, Ghana for example, has the best blend of cultural display and some of the most beautiful forest reserves on the continent which makes Ghana attractive all year round.

-Africans are very hospitable especially towards foreigners why because hospitality is part of our culture and traditions.
+Africans are without a doubt, the most hospitable people in the world.
+Africans are very hospitable especially towards foreigners.
+Hospitality is a huge part of our culture and traditions.
 You can travel to any country you like in Africa and come back safe.
 You may be a foreigner but nobody is a stranger in Africa.
 So when is the best time to visit Africa?
-The best time to visit Africa is NOW.
+The best time to visit Africa is now.